katenz0614/Analyze-and-Retrieve-Data-with-SQL/README.md

 # Analyze-and-Retrieve-Data-with-SQL
-hotel historical revenue in a year
+Hotel historical revenue in a year.
+This project will use a dashboard using PowerBI to present to your stakeholders.
+Is our hotel revenue growing by year?
+Should we increase our parking lot size?
+What trends can we see in the data?
 This project will has 4 steps like following:
 1. Build a Database
 2. Analyze and Retrieve Data with SQL